chappers72/trailfinders-stage1/README.md

 ## Submission

-Please send your solution as a .zip to Sam (sam@sgb.io).
+Please send your solution as a .zip to Steve (stevenjchapman@gmail.com).
 Please don't include node_modules.
 Alternatively, you can share a link to your repo. **Note:** please create a repo from scratch rather than forking the solution where possible.

 ## Feedback